 Berkley Cherrywood HD Casting Rod

-Berkley is another well-known and trusted name in the sport-fishing world and the Berkley Cherrywood HD baitcasting rod is a prime example of their best work.
+Berkley is another trusted name in the sport-fishing world and the Berkley Cherrywood HD baitcasting rod is a prime example of their best work.

-Hybrid crafted and featuring a cast-comfy cork handle and ultra-light sensitivity, this baby is one of the best freshwater baitcasting rods on the market.
+Hybrid crafted and featuring a cast-comfy cork handle, this rod is one of the best freshwater baitcasting rods on the market.

 Ideal for bass fishing, catfish fishing, and kayak fishing, it offers a level of sensitivity that lets you feel every little bump while having the muscle to bring in a variety of fish.